GabyUSTC/lds-homepage/content/authors/mingzewang/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: 'jkwu0909@mail.ustc.edu.cn'
+email: 'gnaweinre@mail.ustc.edu.cn'

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Junkang Wu is a third-year (硕博连读第三年) PhD student at the USTC Lab for Data Science, where he is supervised by Prof. Xiangnan He and Prof. Xiang Wang.
-His research interests includes machine learning, data mining, self-supervised learning, particularly in recommendation system, and graph learning.
+Mingze Wang is a first-year Ph.D. student at the USTC Lab for Data Science, where Prof. Xiangnan He and Prof. Fuli Feng supervise him.
+He received a Master's Degree in computer science from Georgetown University, United States, and a Bachelor's Degree in computer science from Beihang University.